alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 ## PostgreSQL

-PostgreSQL is a general purpose and object-relational database management system.
-It allows you to add custom functions developed using different programming languages such as C/C++ and Java, and is designed to be extensible.
+PostgreSQL is an object-relational database management system.
+It is open-source and designed to be extensible; currently the postgis and uuid-ossp extensions are enabled.

 ## MySQL

-MySQL is an open source relational database management system that uses Structured Query Language (SQL).
+MySQL is an open source relational database management system that uses Structured Query Language (SQL) and is powered by Oracle.

 ## MongoDB

-MongoDB is an open-source cross-platform document-oriented database program that uses JSON-like documents with schemas.
+MongoDB is an open-source cross-platform document-oriented database program.
+It uses JSON-like documents with schemas, and is often used for content management such as articles on [GOV.UK](https://www.gov.uk/).

 ## Using Database Services